 Tassajara’s Zen Kitchen Apprentice program attract a diverse and dynamic group of people with many skills and interests, and of varying ages and backgrounds.
 We look for people who have:

-• A desire to learn about Zen practice within the context of living and working in a thriving Zen Buddhist community
+• A desire to learn about Zen practice within the context of living and working in a Zen Buddhist community

 • An openness to new experiences and a willingness to learn

 • Excellent interpersonal skills

 • Attention to detail

-• Strong focus and organization, yet can adapt to changing conditions
+• Focus and organization skills, and an ability to adapt to changing conditions

 • Positive attitude to life and work and the ability to balance work and play

 How To Apply for the Tassajara Zen Kitchen Apprenticeship Program